 - Reception Conditions: UNHCR continues to fund counselling (legal/social) projects carried out by Japan Association for Refugees (JAR) and International Social Services Japan (ISSJ). - Resettlement / Complementary Pathways: With the arrival of the 10th cohort of 20 individuals (6 families) in September 2019 through Japan's resettlement programme, the total number of refugees admitted by Japan has come to 194 refugees since its inception in 2010.
 UNHCR welcomes the expansion of the quota and the criteria of resettlement admission announced in June 2019 and is committed to support its implementation.
 JICA continues to implement the Japanese Initiative for the future of Syrian Refugees (JISR), a scholarship programme for 100 Syrian refugee students and their family members (for 5 years).
 Fifty more Syrians are assisted under the Ministry of Education's regular scholarship programme for foreign students. - Integration: The Refugee Higher Education Programme (RHEP), a scholarship programme for refugees in Japan facilitated by UNHCR and 'Japan for UNHCR' was joined by two new university partners in 2020 and now offers up to 18 refugees per academic year the opportunity to undergo an undergraduate/graduate education at one of its 13 partner universities.
 In collaboration with JELA (Japan Evangelical Lutheran Association), UNHCR initiated a pilot programme of the Refugee Vocational Education Programme (RVEP), a scholarship programme targeting refugees to offer vocational training with good job prospects on graduation.
-Under COVID-19 situation, online job fair was organized by JICA, targeting JICA's JISR students.
+Under the COVID-19 situation, online support was provided by JICA to the first group of JISR students graduating this autumn.
 Online language training was also provided to the 3rd cohort of Syrian students.

-Fundraising Activates
+Fundraising Activities